 Benchmade Knives is a well-known American knife company, and one of the largest knife manufacturers in the world.

-While popular, most of their knives are not know for their collectable value, however the Gold Class and First Production Run knives are notable exceptions.
-Benchmade Gold Class Knives are models found in their Blue and Black class of knives, but made in very limited numbers from ultra-premium materials.
+Although most of their knives are not know for their collectable value, the Gold Class and First Production Run knives are notable exceptions.
+Benchmade Gold Class knives are models found in their Blue and Black class of knives, but made in very limited numbers from ultra-premium materials.

 When Benchmade releases a new model, the first production run of these knives are laser marked and numbered.

-While these are not different from future production runs they are individually numbered which appeals to many collectors and don’t cost anymore then normal giving anyone the opportunity to grab a potential collectors item at a great price.
+Though these are not different from future production runs, they are individually numbered, which appeals to many collectors.
+They also don’t cost any more than normal, giving anyone the opportunity to grab a potential collectors item at a great price.

 Rick Hinderer Knives